Ever had to ride home with your dog after they’d been swimming at the lake? Or given your dog a bath, and thought they smelled worse afterward?

 Wash your dog's bedding regularly so microorganisms don't have a second home!

-Certain dog breeds, notably retrievers and hounds, have sebum oil on their coats that can, when combined with water and bacteria, emit a particularly foul smell.
+Certain dog breeds, notably retrievers and hounds, have sebum oil on their coats that can, when combined with water and bacteria, emit a smell.
 If your dog has sebum oil on their coat, completely drying them off as soon as possible with a blow dryer after they get wet will reduce the smell emitted from this doggy dermal combination.

 Dogs with parasites, bacterial skin infections, or yeast infections can be particularly funky smelling when wet.
 These infections can get into folds of the skin and creases, where they multiply and cause skin problems that are both irritating for your dog, and smelly for everyone else.
 Addressing parasites, bacteria, and yeast conditions with the appropriate medications will relieve your dog's discomfort and yours.